Hershel of Ostropol: Overview

 While his exploits have been mythologized over the years, the character of Hershele is based on a historic figure, who lived in what is today Ukraine during the late 18th or early 19th century.
-He may have used his wits to get by, eventually earning a permanent position as court jester of sorts to Rabbi Boruch of Medzhybizh.
+He may have used his wits to get by, eventually earning a permanent position as court jester of sorts to Boruch of Medzhybizh.

-In the Hershele stories, he was chosen by members of Rabbi Boruch's court in order to counter the rebbe's notorious fits of temper and lift his chronic melancholy.
+In the Hershele stories, he was chosen by members of Boruch's court in order to counter the rebbe's notorious fits of temper and lift his chronic melancholy.

-It is believed that Hershele died of an accident that was brought about by one of Rabbi Boruch's fits of anger.
-Hershele lingered for several days and died in Rabbi Boruch's own bed surrounded by Rabbi Boruch and his followers.
-He is thought to be buried in the old Jewish cemetery in Medzhybizh, though his grave is unmarked.
+It is believed that Hershele died of an accident that was brought about by one of Boruch's fits of anger.
+Hershele lingered for several days and died in Boruch's own bed surrounded by Boruch and his followers.
+He is thought to be buried in the old Jewish cemetery in Medzhybizh.

+In later culture

 Hershele was the subject of several epic poems, a novel, a comedy performed in 1930 by the Vilna Troupe, and a US TV program in the 1950s.
 Two illustrated children's books, The Adventures of Hershel of Ostropol, and Hershel and the Hanukkah Goblins, have been published.
 Both books were written by Eric Kimmel and illustrated by Trina Schart Hyman.

 A tale about him, When Hershel Eats by Nathan Ausubel, was included in Joanna Cole's 1982 work, Best-Loved Folktales of the World.

 In 2002, a play entitled Hershele the Storyteller was performed in New York City.

-In 1999, Shari Aronson of Z Puppets Rosenschnoz received permission from Eric Kimmel to adapt the book Hershel and the Hanukkah Goblins for the stage.
-This adaptation has since been produced four times by Minnesota Jewish Theatre Company, with puppets by Chris Griffith winning a 2009 MN Ivey Award, and multiple times by theater companies and Jewish Community Centers across the U.S.

-Tales and examples
+Examples of tales

-The Goose
+The goose leg

-When Hershele was a child, he had a number of brothers and sisters, of whom he was the smallest.
-Thus, whenever they had a meal, he'd be the last to get anything.
-As a result, whenever they had goose, he never got to eat a foot, which was his favorite part.
-One evening, he snuck into the kitchen before dinner and cut a foot off of the goose, slipping it under his shirt to hide.

-During dinner, his father noticed that Hershele's shirt was grease-stained and that the goose's left foot was missing.